 Social anxiety disorder usually isn’t restricted to interactions with work colleagues or strangers.
 The disorder can be experienced with friends and family members, too.
 Fortunately, these will likely be the very people who will be the most positive with an emotional support animal.

+Do service dogs help you with anxiety?
+Absolutely.
 An ESA dog is extremely helpful for people with social anxiety disorder.
 Dogs force us out of the house or apartment or other living facility and into the world because they require exercise to stay healthy.
 Sufferers of social anxiety disorder may want to start out taking their pet on a short walk in a familiar place, such as the neighborhood.
 A dog park also can be a great place to start, as everyone there has a common bond — they’re all dog lovers — and are open to conversation or not, as you prefer.

 Can you guess what body part makes dogs especially suited to a social anxiety disorder sufferer?
 The eyes.
 When you are afraid of being embarrassed or are highly self-conscious, looking someone in the eye for longer than a second or two can be impossible.
 An emotional support dog will look into your eyes with nothing but love and gratitude.
 By practicing with your ESA dog, you will be taking the first step toward being able to look everyone in the eye.